You are now in the main content area

 Darius Rackus (Chemistry and Biology) received support from the Ministry of Colleges and Universities Small Infrastructure Fund to develop new analytical platforms for single-cell analysis and point-of-care diagnostics, benefiting Ontario’s medical device industry and health care through enhanced understanding of disease.

-Roxana Suehrig (Chemistry and Biology), who specializes in environmental forensics, was supported by funding from the Ministry of Colleges and Universities and the Ministry of the Environment, Conservation and Parks to match plastic particles found in the environment to their source.
+Roxana Suehring (Chemistry and Biology), who specializes in environmental forensics, was supported by funding from the Ministry of Colleges and Universities and the Ministry of the Environment, Conservation and Parks to match plastic particles found in the environment to their source.

 Early Researcher Awards (ERA)